fredericGette/wp81WOL/README.md

 # wp81WOL
-Wake On Line application for WindowsPhone 8.1
+Wake-on-LAN application for WindowsPhone 8.1

 To "wake up" computers on your local network.